weyoume/wenotify/README.md

-# BUSY API
+# wenotify API

-The API server for [Busy](https://busy.org/) - Blockchain-based social network where anyone can earn rewards :rocket:.
+The API server for [wenotify](https://wenotify.org/) - Blockchain-based social network where anyone can earn rewards :rocket:.

 ## Development